 - This capability of the generator to provide higher power than its rated power is used to deliver temporary power surges for starting of the motor and analogous load transients.

-- Though the load should finally be detached, or the windings will damage.
+- However the load should finally be detached, or the windings will be damaged.

-- As the power will increases over the rated value the generator will bear it only for a couple of minutes or can damage.
+- As the power will increase over the rated value the generator will bear it only for a couple of minutes or can damage it.

 - The given diagram shows this factor.